WoodWing/csde-components-boilerplate/docs/OVERVIEW.md

         ...
     },

+    "shortcuts": {
         // There are shortcuts available to make component converting.
 The shortcuts are 'ctrl' or 'cmd' + numbers from 0 to 9.
         // Here is a list of components which should be binded to the shortcuts, maximum is 10 components.
-    "conversionShortcutComponents": [
+        "conversionComponents": [
             "component-identifier-1",   // <- Cmd+0
             "component-identifier-2",   // <- Cmd+1
             ...                         // <- etc...
         ],
+    },

     // Javascript files included in the HTML rendition of the article (editor and published html articles).
     // These scripts provide additional functionality for components (for example the slideshow).